dogweather/forkful/content/en/powershell/good-coding-practices/handling-errors.md

   \ them smoothly.
 Programmers do this to prevent crashes and provide users with\u2026"
 lastmod: '2024-03-13T22:45:00.291198-06:00'
 model: gpt-4-1106-preview
-summary: "Handling errors in PowerShell means predicting the mishaps and managing\
+summary: Handling errors in PowerShell means predicting the mishaps and managing them smoothly.
-  \ them smoothly.
-Programmers do this to prevent crashes and provide users with\u2026"
 title: Handling errors
 weight: 16
 ---